hanjustin/Spring-Study-Notes/README.md

 # Unorganized Notes

 Added section to accelerate my learning pace by postponing knowledge organization effort to reduce my inefficient usage of time.
+Delaying organizing and moving notes to **Table of Contents** section.
 To go fast and then revisit & re-organize learned concepts later.

 Listing of concepts I only know on the surface level that I don't even know where to organize in my head.